einstein07/CollectiPy/README.md

 }
 ```

-Raw traces saved under `environment.results.base_path` now obey the spec lists declared in `results.agent_specs` / `results.group_specs`.
+Raw traces saved under `environment.results.base_path` obey the spec lists declared in `results.agent_specs` / `results.group_specs`.
 When an arena hierarchy is configured, each base row also includes the hierarchy node where the agent currently sits so downstream analysis can group by partition.
 Per-agent pickles (`<group>_<idx>.pkl`) are emitted only when `"base"` is present (sampled `[tick, pos x, pos y, pos z]` rows) and can optionally append `"spin_model"` dumps (`<group>_<idx>_spins.pkl`).
 Snapshots are taken once per simulated second by default (after the last tick in that second); setting `snapshots_per_second: 2` adds a mid-second capture.
 Tick `0` is always stored so consumers see the initial pose, and the very last tick is forced even if it does not align with the cadence.
 Group specs apply to global outputs: `"graph_messages"` / `"graph_detection"` write one pickle per tick under `graphs/<mode>/step_<tick>.pkl`, and the helper spec `"graphs"` enables both.
 Message edges require that the transmitter has range and a non-zero TX budget **and** the receiver advertises a non-zero RX budget; detection edges only appear when the sensing agent has a non-zero acquisition rate in addition to range.
 All per-step graph pickles are zipped into `{mode}_graphs.zip` at the end of the run, and finally the whole `run_<n>` folder is compressed so analysis scripts can ingest the pickles while storage stays compact.

 Each pickle is structured for quick DataFrame ingestion: the first record is a header carrying a `columns` list, and all subsequent `{"type": "row"}` entries are dictionaries keyed by those columns.
 Base traces expose `tick`, `pos x`, `pos y`, `pos z` (plus `hierarchy_node` when enabled).
 Spin dumps include `tick` and the spin-model fields (`states`, `angles`, `external_field`, `avg_direction_of_activity`).
 Graph pickles ship `columns: ["source", "target"]` with rows using those keys.
 Example loader: